tiila/tiila.github.io/index.md

 I am a language technology student at the University of Helsinki.
 Currently, my main interest is text classification.
 As my minor subjects I study computer science and cognitive science.

+This spring I will be working on my Bachelor's Thesis in which I will review a model for hierachical document classification.
+Besides language technology, especially human cognition and computer science are a big interest of mine.

 ## Find me on